States

 What important documents are required for nursing home admission?

-The facility will also ask for a list of current medications (the facility takes over medication management, but they need the historical context).
+They will also ask for a list of the medications your loved one takes at home.
+The facility will take over the medication itself.
+But they need to know the history.

 What items are not allowed in a nursing home?